nur-zaman/jorip-jontro/README.md

 ## Users will be able to view Survey results:
 - ✅ Download data.
-- Basic visualization of data.
+- Basic visualization of statistics.
-- Filter out data according to some parameter.
+- Filter Survey according to points.
 - ✅ Delete survey.

 ## Survey participants will be able to find survey to collect points and rewards